apify/actor-legacy-phantomjs-crawler/README.md

   is only supported when running the actor as a [task](https://apify.com/docs/tasks).
   When you run the actor directly and use this setting, the actor will fail and print an error to log.
-- In **Page function**, the `context` object passed to the function has a slightly different properties:
+- In **Page function**, the `context` object passed to the function has slightly different properties:
-  - `stats` object contains only a subset of the original statistics.
+  - The `stats` object contains only a subset of the original statistics.
 [See details](#context-stats)
-  - `actExecutionId` and `actId` properties are not defined and were replaced by `actorRunId` and `actorTaskId`, respectively.
+  - The `actExecutionId` and `actId` properties are not defined and were replaced by `actorRunId` and `actorTaskId`, respectively.
-- The **Finish webhook URL** and **Finish webhook data** settings are no longer supported, please use the [webhooks](https://apify.com/docs/webhooks) for actors instead.
+- The **Finish webhook URL** and **Finish webhook data** settings are no longer supported - please use [webhooks](https://apify.com/docs/webhooks) for actors instead.
   If you pass these fields when calling the actor, you will receive an error.
 - The actor supports legacy **proxy settings** fields `proxyType`, `proxyGroups` and `customProxies`, but their values are not checked.
 If these settings are invalid,